|Voltage||5 V||Voltage on JP1. On the USB connector the max voltage is 5 V. Absolute max voltage is 9 V for shorter periods|

 Pin outs, schematic and component locations

-An on-board low pass filter can be designed using the free Elsie by Tonne Software Jim, W4ENE.
-It is a highly recommended filter design program that you can use to design your own RFzero low pass filter if relevant.
+An on-board low/high pass filter can be designed using the free Elsie by Tonne Software Jim, W4ENE.
+It is a highly recommended filter design program that you can use to design your own RFzero low/high pass filter if relevant.

 If you want to expand the RFzero board with your own circuit you can easily add a shield that covers the analog and digital MCU pins found on JP2: GND and VI, JP3: USB, JP4: A0-A5, JP5/JP6: D0-D7, JP10: D16-D19, JP11: D8-D15, and JP12: LCD.